foodini/pingem/README.md

 ## pingem
+...and this is how I discovered that my neighbors are flooding the wifi bands so badly that it's severely impacting my service.
+It's across all bands, so I'm in the process of dragging cable everywhere.
 ![Current Screenshot](/screenshot.png)
 # Installing/running
 Run user_icmp2.py as root.
 Yes, I know.
 But as long as ICMP is still treated